toshi-kishikawa/OMARU/README.md

 &emsp; **Row** One pathway per row

-&emsp; **Column** 1.pathway ID 2~.
-Metadata of pathway
+&emsp; **Column** The first column is pathway ID.
+The second and subsequent columns are metadata of pathways.

 &nbsp; 2 `header_<pathway_reference>_annotatioin.txt` (refer to `header_EXAMPLE_pathway_annotation.txt`)

-**Note**: This process can be time and resource intensive, taking several hours, almost 200GB of free disk space.
+**Note**: This process can be time and resource-intensive, taking several hours, almost 200GB of free disk space.

 ## Create project directory <OMARU_project_dir> and set your data
 Users can create a new project directory as follows: